Campervanning in Norway: Tips, Routes & Destinations for 2024

 As you leave Geiranger for Eidsdal and wind your way up the steepest section of route 63, along its eleven switchbacks hanging 700m above the fjord below, you’ll understand why this scenic drive is called ‘the Eagle Road’.

-At the highest bend is the most breathtaking view over beautiful Geirangerfjord, and the location of the must-watch-before-you-go movie, The Wave.
+At the highest bend is the most breathtaking view over the beautiful Geirangerfjord, and the location of the must-watch-before-you-go movie, The Wave.

 Gorgeous Geirangerfjord